-In March 2014, Fray Tomás González, director of the "La 72" migrant shelter in Tenosique, Tabasco, reported abuses by INM agents against a group of migrants.
+In March 2014, Fray Tomás González, director of the "La 72" migrant shelter in Tenosique, Tabasco, denounced abuses by INM agents against a group of migrants.
 He reported that the agents took the migrants into the jungle, removed two of them from the vehicle and threatened them, stole their money, threatened them again, and then abandoned them.
-Prior to this incident, González had reported that Federal Police agents charged with protecting the "La 72" shelter had detained, beaten, and threatened two migrants who were staying there.53
+Prior to this incident, González had denounced that Federal Police agents charged with protecting the La 72 shelter had detained, beaten, and threatened two migrants who were staying there.